Welcome to the FAQ page

 Why did the Museum move?

 The Museum’s lease at its University Circle location was non-renewed in January 2016 to make way for a new high-rise apartment building.
-Its new location is nestled in the heart of MidTown Cleveland, a midpoint between downtown Cleveland and University Circle.
+Its new location, which opened Nov.
+6, 2017, is nestled in the heart of MidTown Cleveland, a midpoint between downtown Cleveland and University Circle.

 How can I get to the Museum?